-- 1. Turn the start switch to the OFF position.
-Turn the ignition switch (if equipped) to the OFF position and remove the key and all electrical loads. - 2.
-Disconnect the negative battery terminal.
+- Turn the start switch to the OFF position.
+Turn the ignition switch (if equipped) to the OFF position and remove the key and all electrical loads. - Disconnect the negative battery terminal at the battery that goes to the start switch.
 Ensure that the cable cannot contact the terminal.
-When four 12 volt batteries are involved, two negative connection must be disconnected. - 3.
-Remove the positive connection. - 4.
-Clean all disconnected connection and battery terminals. - 5.
-Use a fine grade of sandpaper to clean the terminals and the cable clamps.
-Clean the items until the surfaces are bright or shiny.
-DO NOT remove material excessively.
-Excessive removal of material can cause the clamps to not fit correctly.
-Coat the clamps and the terminals with a suitable silicone lubricant or petroleum jelly. - 6.
-Tape the cable connections in order to help prevent accidental starting. - 7.
-Proceed with necessary system repairs. - 8.
-In order to connect the battery, connect the positive connection before the negative connector.
+When four 12 volt batteries are involved, the negative side of two batteries must be disconnected. - 3.
+Tape the leads in order to help prevent accidental starting. - Proceed with necessary system repairs.
+Reverse the steps in order to reconnect all of the cables.

-Cooling System Coolant (Commercial Heavy-Duty) -Change
+Cooling System Coolant (Commercial Heavy-Duty) - Change